American Psychological Association – Accredited

 - Completion of all treatment and case documentation, and required paperwork responsibilities.

-- Completion of all testing responsibilities, including written reports, as assigned by the testing supervisor.
+- Completion of all testing responsibilities, including written reports, as assigned by the testing supervisor, minimum of three full batteries.

 - Participation in all seminars, required professional development activities, and any required seminar presentations (e.g. testing roundtable and one topic of choice).